Skip to main content

 Georgia and the Ramsar Convention on the Conservation of Wetlands

 In collaboration with the Ramsar Convention secretariat, the Ministry of Environment Protection and Natural Resources of Georga designed an awareness campaign around the 41st meeting of the Standing Committee of the Ramsar Convention (Georgia, April 2010).
 Information was disseminated several months before the conference to raise public awareness regarding the importance of wetlands.
 All NGOs expressing interest were able to attend the conference and some more active NGOs participated in the awareness-raising campaign itself.
 There was advertising for the conference on the main TV channels and a special film was prepared illustrating the importance of wetlands.
 Lectures and seminars for youth and students on wetlands protection were held as well as an exhibition of children’s drawings about wetlands.
-The government of Georgia provided discounts on hotels and free transport in the region for participants in the meeting, including NGO
+The government of Georgia provided discounts on hotels and free transport in the region for participants in the meeting, including NGOs.

 Armenia and the NGO contacts database